pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **Limitation**: Cannot amend to terminate trust prematurely (unless all beneficiaries agree and court approves).

-**Reason**: Perpetual existence is fundamental to dynasty trust purpose.
+**Reason**: Perpetual existence is fundamental to Legacy trust purpose.

 **2. Beneficiary Rights**